Rev. Driwaru Beatrice Fefia

 This course describes the tissues and organs within the Abdomen, pelvis and perineum.
 These are parts of the body that deal mainly with nutrition, excretion and reproduction.
 The anatomical basis for radiological investigations and the safe surgical approaches will be explained.

-- Teacher: FRED GENDI
+- Teacher: Anthony NDYASIIMA

-- Teacher: JOYCE NABUKALU
+- Teacher: Anthony NDYASIIMA

 This course unit aims at equipping students with in-depth regression analysis and related Techniques.
 The course will involve simple and multiple linear regressions (OLS); matrix representation of the regression model; statistical inferences (correlation analysis, T-test, F-test CHi2 test, ANOVA) for regression model; properties of OLS; diagnostics and remedies for multicollinearity and heteroskedasticity; diagnostics for model selection, variable selection, transformations (such as log, Box-Cox, etc.); appropriate Statistical packages (e.g. STATA) will be used in the course unit to demonstrate how to apply the Techniques on real data.